 Sample locations and frequencies are described in Sections 2.1.2 and 2.2.1 of the MS4 Monitoring Program Plan and in the Stakeholder specific plans.
-Sampling locations are shown on Drawing A-o1 included in Appendix A.

-The sampling program is based on the 1995 and 2015 MS4 Permits and the associated SWMP plans.
+Sampling locations are shown on Drawing A-01 included in Appendix A. The sampling program is based on the 2015 MS4 Permit.